andrewjstryker/vim-configuration/README.md

 These plugins extend Vim's built-in support for editing text documents:

 - [**LaTeX-Box**](https://github.com/LaTeX-Box-Team/LaTeX-Box): lightweight
-  support for editing LaTeX files
+  support for editing LaTeX files, including compilation with `latexmk`, completion commands, table of contents for navigating large files, and more.

 - [**vim-markdown**](https://github.com/vim-pandoc/vim-rmarkdown): syntax
   highlighting, matching rules and mappings for [the original